 - IOC Identification Qualification in Harmful Marine Microalgae 2023 (OPEN FOR APPLICATIONS)

 - IOC International Training Course and Identification Qualification in Harmful Marine Microalgae: 6-day ‘Brush-up’ Course followed by a 5-day optional workshop on bHAB species (CURRENTLY NOT OPEN FOR APPLICATIONS)

 - International Phytoplankton Intercalibration (IPI) 2023 (Registration opens from 30.01.2023 to 28.02.2023)

 - 13th IOC UNESCO Advanced Phytoplankton Course: Taxonomy and Systematics, Naples, 2024 tentatively (NOT YET OPEN FOR APPLICATIONS)

 Capacity development is a main element of the IOC Harmful Algal Bloom Programme.
 At each Session of the IOC Intergovernmental Panel on Harmful Algal Blooms (IPHAB) courses and training opportunities are planned either as IOC stand alone activites or in close partnership with other organisations and partners.

 A limited number of participants are admitted to each course.
-Applicants should preferably have an relevant degree at MSc level.
+Applicants should preferably have a relevant degree at a Master in Science level.
 The selection will be made by the scientific and technical organizers of the Course on the basis of the CV of the candidate.
 In the selection of the participants, priority will be given to individuals who have direct research, management or teaching responsibilities in relation to the occurrence of harmful algae.